Voting for the 7th annual Green Source DFW Sustainable Leadership Awards kicked off today and will continue thru Sept. 30.

 Sept.
 19, 2018

-Voting is now open for the 7th annual Green Source DFW Sustainable Leadership Awards!
+Voting continues through the end of September for the 7th annual Green Source DFW Sustainable Leadership Awards!

 Below are the categories and the nominees you will see on the ballot.
 You will be amazed and proud of the individuals and groups advancing the green movement in North Texas!